 • Increase technical capacity across the sector through Capacity Building/Trainings.

 • Encourage innovative cost-effective business models through our partnerships with other experts.

 Nigeria has one of the highest numbers of out of school children, one of the lowest budgets by the government for education and a large youth population- all three issues providing both a crisis and a blessing.
-For us, given the realization that the government alone cannot cater to the large need the population provides.
+For us, given the realization that the government alone cannot cater to the large need of the population provides us with an opportunity.

 By providing access and content we are aiming to: